TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 To export something from a file as a default export, we can also do it inline by prepending `export default` to the appropriate declaration, or we can export it at the end of the file, this time *without* any curly braces.
 Again, either way is perfectly fine.
 Note that if you do an inline default export, if you would normally declare with `let` or `const`, the `default` keyword *replaces* `let`/`const`.

+Let's default export our greeting string from `one.js`.

 ```javascript
 // one.js
 export default greeting = "Hello, Odinite!";